 Luckily, the majority of modern web hosting providers with cPanel let you manually enable that extension, and let your site works properly.
 All you have to do is to login into your cPanel account, then find the icon “Select PHP version”, “PHP Configuration”, or “PHP Settings”.

-The name of the option depends on your hosting server configuration, but the main idea, is to find the “PHP version settings” as the next screenshot.
+The name of the option depends on your hosting server configuration, but the main idea is to find the “PHP version settings” as the next screenshot.

-Now, you will get the PHP extension that you can add with juts a checkbox option, finally, save the changes.
+Now, you will get the PHP extension that you can add with just a checkbox option, finally, save the changes.
 Please don’t go all the way with these extensions, you only need a few of them.

 The other will not work with your WordPress or any other platform.
-They can break your site and disable other function and even cause more problems.
+They can break your site and disable other functions and even cause more problems.
 What you need in this case, is only the “mbstring” and you will find it on that page as it’s shown in the following screenshot example.

-Please note that the extension placement is not the same on all the server settings.
+Please note that the extension placement is not the same in all the server settings.
 It depends on the number of settings and the added extension.
 Just search for it using the “Ctrl+F” keys on your Windows computer keyboard, or use “cmd+F” if you can find the exact nomination.

-The above option is not available in all the cPanel hosting account unfortunately.
+The above option is not available in all the cPanel hosting accounts, unfortunately.
 So, the hosting company administrator can enable, or disable, that option for customers.
 I hope that you have access to that option to solve the mbstring PHP extension problem on your website.